 Tours are available upon request for groups of six or more (maximum 75) and with at least three weeks notice.
 Classes must be divided into smaller groups of 10-12 students.
 All tours are led by trained volunteer Museum Educators.
 We require one chaperone for every 10 students.
 No exceptions.

 The Museum is unable to provide food and snacks.
-However, schools may reserve the art studio or courtyard when the tour reservation is made for bagged lunches.
+However, schools may reserve the art studio or front porch when the tour reservation is made for bagged lunches.

 Bus Parking & Accessibility

-Parking is available for one school bus directly in front of the Museum’s main entrance on West Main Street.
+Parking is available in the Rose Hill parking lot at 63 Prospect Street.
 The Museum is wheelchair accessible.